The average salary for an Economist is $75,109.

 Popular Employer Salaries for Economist

-Popular Skills for Economist
+What Are Popular Skills for Economists?

-Pay by Experience Level for Economist
+What is the Pay by Experience Level for Economists?

 Pay Difference by Location